An infinite family of exotic subgroups of hyperbolic groups: A criterion for exotic subgroups of hyperbolic groups

-\begin{proof}[Proof of Theorem~\ref{main2}] If $G$ is torsion-free hyperbolic, then $G$ is of type $\mathrm{FP}_{\infty}(\mathbb{Q})$.
-Hence by Fisher \cite{Fisher2021}, the hypothesis on the vanishing of the $L^2$-Betti numbers of $G$ implies that there exists a finite index subgroup $G' \leq G$ such that $G'$ fibres algebraically with kernel $N$ of type $\mathrm{FP}_k(\mathbb{Q})$ for $k \leq n$.
-Furthermore, the cohomological dimension of $N$ satisfies
+\begin{proof}[Proof of \cref{thm_criterion_improved}] If $G$ is torsion-free hyperbolic, then $G$ has a finite classifying space given by the Rips complex (see \cite[p.468]{BridsonHaefliger1999}).
+In particular, $G$ is of type $\mathrm{FP}_{n}(\mathbb{Q})$ for all $n \geq 1$.
+Hence by Fisher's \cref{thm_Fisher}, the hypothesis on the vanishing of the $L^2$-Betti numbers of $G$ implies that there exists a finite index subgroup $G' \leq G$ such that $G'$ fibres algebraically with kernel $N$ of type $\mathrm{FP}_k(\mathbb{Q})$ for $k \leq n$.